-- The prosecuting attorney recommended an expunction
+- The prosecuting attorney recommended an expungement.

-- You received probation
+- You received probation.

-- You received deferred adjudication
+- You received deferred adjudication.

 Yes, the waiting period for the expunction of any felony charge is three years.
 Additionally, the statute of limitations must have expired before you can petition for an expunction.

-Contact a Collin County Expunction Attorney Today
+Contact a Collin County Expungement Attorney Today

 If you have a homicide arrest or charge but were not found guilty, you deserve the chance to turn over a new leaf and clear your record.
 You won’t have to disclose this arrest to anyone if you qualify for expungement.
 This includes potential employers and landlords.